Gallery 1

 An original ’36 Ford Phaeton, all steel.
 New Ford Motorsport 351.
 Little bit of tweaking and it’s good.
 The owner drives this car cross-country every year.
 Now that’s what we’re talking about!

-Best thing about a speed shop is the company, meaning the people.
-They’re customers who become friends and we’re all family.
-If you’re reading this, we’re glad you’ve chosen to spend your time with us and be a part of our family, the Speed Shop TV family!
+The best thing about a speed shop is the company, meaning the people.
+Customers who become friends and who better to spend time with?

 A proper Goat!
-This one’s got an LS3 with a wee little cam in it and a 6-speed stick.
-Can you imagine trying to get this kind of power, drivability and fuel economy out of the original carbureted engine with the automatic trans.
+This one’s got an LS3 with a wee little cam in it and a 6-speed manual.
+Can you imagine trying to get this kind of power, drivability and fuel economy out of the original carbureted engine with the automatic trans?
 Ha!
-HAHA!!

 And a nice refresh for a Florida beach cruiser.